kimruddock/pawelgrzybek.github.io/_drafts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 It is a decent solution, working great and it's really well supported across the browsers.
 But there is a recent trend of abandoning jQuery because pure vanilla JavaScript DOM manipulation is a new hipster skill.
 I'm one of those hipsters by the way.
 With the ease of a modern APIs and amount of features that the land of JavaScript has to offer nowadays it is not that difficult to drop chunky libraries behind.

-On one of my recent projects my client asked me to implement these kind of scrolling on his SPA (single page app).
+On one of my recent projects my client asked me to implement this kind of scrolling on his SPA (single page app).
 Aha!
 "Challenge" I said!
 Today I think that "DOM nightmare inconsistency mission" is a better term to describe this scenario.
-If you are one of these hipsters let me save you couple of hours and share a tiny snippet with you.
+If you are one of those hipsters let me save you a couple of hours and share a tiny snippet with you.

-## Smooth scrolling in pure vanilla JavaScript
+## Page scrolling without jQuery

 Plan!
 To start a script it's always a good idea to have a plan in place.
 Basiclly it goes like this:

 1. Determine where to scroll, duration, easing and optional callback.
 2. On click — grab a timestamp and current document position.
 3. Scroll the element as long as you don't reach the destination.
-4. If an element finished scrolling trigger optional callback function.
+4. If an element finished scrolling trigger an optional callback function.

 ### Determine where to scroll, duration, easing and optional callback

-All further steps are always going to be exactly the same when the function is triggered.
+All further steps are always going to be exactly the same.
 This one may vary dependable of the destination, scrolling duration, timing function and callback that is invoked when the scrolling reaches it's destination.
 It makes sense to pass all these things as a function arguments, isn't it?
 Destination is the only required argument.
-Duration and easing function can take some sensible default values (thanks to ES2015 default argument values) and callback function should be optional.
+Duration and easing function can take some sensible default values (thanks to ES2015 default argument) and callback function should be optional.
 Have a look at a wrapper of our function declaration.

 ```js
 function scrollIt(element, duration = 200, easing = 'linear', callback) {